 Today, it is possible to build backends for apps that allow for fast iteration, while being resilient and highly scalable from the get go.
+Jump to reference implementation.

 We propose an architecture pattern which is composed of 3 factors:

 Consider a traditional food-delivery application which moves to a 3factor architecture:

 GraphQL APIs result in a much faster front-end developer workflow.
 In addition to speaking GraphQL, your API should also support the following 2 properties:

 Refactor high-latency synchronous API responses to be reactive instead.

 Instead of REST APIs, use GraphQL as much as possible to improve frontend app development.

 Further, consider a naive GraphQL mutation to place an order (for a food-delivery application) that would have executed a multi-step workflow or orchestrated microservices.
 This would have taken a longer time to respond and increased the chances of failure.